EDF-Lab/eVDriveFlow/README.md

 ============

-evDriveFlow is a *Python* implementation of the communication prococol between charging station communication controllers (SECC) and electric vehicles communication controllers (EVCC) based on ISO 15118-20 version.
+evDriveFlow is a *Python* implementation of the communication prococol between charging station communication controllers (SECC) and electric vehicles communication controllers (EVCC) based on ISO 15118-20 Ed.
+1.

 This implementation integrates a model of the EV charging process in order to run a charging session.
-The project is coupled to a Graphical user interface to visualize the session charging status.
+The project is coupled to a Graphical user interface to visualize the session information and control the charging status.

 Supported features:
 - DC Bidirectional Power Transfer BPT with dynamic control mode.